Hydrogen Peroxide to Whiten Teeth: Is It Safe and Does It Work?

-Can Hydrogen Peroxide Whiten Your Teeth?
+Can Hydrogen Peroxide Whiten Teeth?

 Hydrogen peroxide is a staple in many households.
 It has a variety of uses, from getting wine out of fabric to sanitizing surfaces.
 Just like it can remove a wine stain from a tablecloth, hydrogen peroxide can also whiten stained teeth.
 It oxidizes the stain, breaking it apart and lifting it out of your enamel.

-Is Hydrogen Peroxide Safe for Whitening Your Teeth?
+Is Hydrogen Peroxide Safe for Teeth Whitening?

 Hydrogen peroxide can be damaging to your gums, your tongue, and your tooth enamel, leading to painful decay that could be costly to repair.
 Like many chemicals, hydrogen peroxide is only safe in small doses.